 In a competitive environment not leveraging data is fatal, as is not having everyone on the same page regarding company metrics.

-Data analytics is one more tool to get everyone in the company within the same page and following the same goal, whereas that goal is empowering growth, or improving overall company efficiency without misalignment or gut-feeling decisions.
+Data analytics is one more tool to get everyone in the company on the same page and following the same goal, whereas that goal is empowering growth, or improving overall company efficiency without misalignment or gut-feeling decisions.

-Leveraging tailor-made data analytics such as statistical models or machine learning algorithms to increase client knowledge, optimize pricing strategy or improve resource utilization when doing production planning or inventory management is a sure way to increase a company bottom-line profitability.
+Leveraging tailor-made data analytics such as statistical models or machine learning algorithms to increase client knowledge, optimize pricing strategy or improve resource utilization when doing production planning or inventory management is a sure way to increase a company’s bottom-line profitability.